 On August 8, 2017, one day before trial in this derivative action, Cohen Milstein successfully negotiated a $15 million monetary package consisting of cash and options (which together have a present value of $20.2 million) to be paid by the individual defendants back to Intuitive.
 The settlement also requires the company to adopt extensive corporate governance, insider trading, and product safety measures designed to prevent the reoccurrence of the alleged wrongdoing.
 In plaintiff’s expert’s opinion, a reduction in the risk of recurrence of events similar to the ones experienced here (which resulted in a 30% drop in stock value and the establishment of a $100 million product liability reserve), translates into a benefit of $117 million to Intuitive and its shareholders.
 The proposed settlement resolves multiple shareholder derivative actions pending in California state court, California federal court, and Delaware state court, as explained below.
-The final approval hearing is currently scheduled for October 20, 2017.

 On February 21, 2014, Public School Teachers’ Pension and Retirement Fund of Chicago, a shareholder of Intuitive Surgical, Inc., filed a state action against the company’s directors and officers, alleging they covered-up safety defects in the company’s flagship product, the da Vinci robotic surgery system.
 Federal and Delaware derivative lawsuits were also filed, but stayed while the state action proceeded to discovery and trial.